orses/vanilla_javascript/fetch_random_meal/README.md

 # Ramdon Meal Generator

-A web page to practice the fetch API of HTM5
+A web page to practice the fetch API of HTM5 with embeded Youtube video
 ![screenshot of the application with a list of options to reorder by drag and drop](./data/screenshot_01.jpg)

 - Main Goal: [HTML5 API - FETCH] Practice with Fetch Api.